ramindu-Nimex/WildTrek_Safari_Management_System/README.md

 # WildTrek_Safari_Management_System

-This is Our Personal website home page. used Technologies :
+This is WildTrek website home page. used Technologies :

 * HTML5